Australia is at a crossroads these days.

 This is a short introduction to things to consider if you wish to change your pronunciation.
 Get more by visiting us in person or online for an assessment.

-Standard Australian English
+Mainstream Australian English

 We are speech pathologists who do English pronunciation classes in Melbourne.
 So let’s take the leg work out for you to get you thinking about the foundations of English speaking.